 How do I check my domain authority?

 To check the domain authority of a website, simply enter the URL into the input box above and click go fetch.
 You’ll then be able to see your score in the DA column.
 If you have several URLs to check, just enter one URL per line.

 Where can I learn more?

-If you’re looking for more information about domain authority, or SEO in general, try using our SEO strategy guide to massively grow your site, the social media content calendar template to plan your social media strategy, or even write the perfect Youtube description from any of our many other resources in the ClickMinded digital marketing template library.
+If you’re looking for more information about domain authority, or SEO in general, try using our SEO strategy guide to massively grow your site, the social media content calendar template to plan your social media strategy, or even write the perfect Youtube description from any of our many resources in the ClickMinded digital marketing template library.

 About the domain authority checker tool